chenyuheng/Yunying-HTTP-Server/README.md

 cmake --build build
 ```

 After build, you will get `yunying` executable file.
+You can refer to the [config document](docs/config.md) to edit the config file.
 After editing the config file, you can run it directly:
 ```bash
 build/yunying [config_file] # config_file can be omitted, default to ./config.lua
 ```